I have a secret to tell you.

 If you’re really feeling the bite of the travel bug but can’t actually travel, consider exploring your local surroundings through the eyes of someone who’s never been there before.
 Is there a really great restaurant that’s only found in your town?
 Does your city have any interesting/unique museums?
 Can you go hiking or camping or fishing in your backyard?
 We often fail to notice the things about our surroundings that might be interesting to others, so it’s good sometimes to step back and consider “home” from a new perspective.
 I have a whole section of my site dedicated to Ohio, and have had a lot of fun doing “normal” things from a travel blogger’s perspective, like going to an amusement park or the county fair.
 Your hometown might just surprise you, too.

 This is a given — to write what you know.
 But you don’t need to only write about places you’ve been recently.
 I’m still writing about places I went years ago.
 And I could probably go back even further still and write about places I went with my family when I was younger.
 With time often comes new perspectives.
 So it might actually be a good thing to wait 5 or 10 years to write about that horrific family vacation or the time you got lost in a foreign country.
 And, writing about past travels can also be a good way to reminisce, allowing you to “relive” your adventures through your own words.

 Write about places you want to go

 Maybe there’s someplace you’ve been dreaming of visiting since you were 8.
 Maybe there’s somewhere you never used to think you’d want to go, but now you’re drawn to it.
 Write about it.
 Not only will it feel good to get the desire out there, but others who HAVE been to these places will often weigh in on them, too.
-Whether it is taking short city breaks to New York or a weeklong excursion through London, write about where you want to go.
+Whether it is taking a short city break to New York or a weeklong excursion to London, write about where you want to go.